Worldwide Guide to Women in Leadership

 25.2.1986-30.06.1992 Executive President Maria Corazon Sumulong Cojuangco Aquino, The Philippines

 Cory Aquino became leader of the opposition after the murder of her husband Ninoi Aquino in 1986, and was brought to power by the so-called "People Power", which protested about President Marcos's attempts to remain in power.
 She was also Head of the Cabinet.
 1998 among the senior advisors of the new President Estrada.
 During her term in office she fought off 8 attempted coup d'etats.
 Constitutionally barred from running for re-election.
-Mother of 4 children. (b.
-1933-).
+Mother of 4 children.
+She lived (1933-2009).

 05.10.1987-30.12.1987 Prime Minister Princess Stella Margaret Nomzamo Sigcau, Transkei (Nominally Independent Homeland in South Africa)